owid/sdg-tracker.org/pages/zero-hunger.md

         <div class="col-md">
             <span>SDG Indicator 2.5.1</span>
             <h3>Genetic resources in conservation facilities</h3>
-            <p><strong>Definition:</strong> Number of plant and animal genetic resources for food and agriculture secured in either medium- or longterm
+            <p><strong>Definition:</strong> Indicator 2.5.1 is the <q><i>number of plant and animal genetic resources for food and agriculture secured in either medium- or longterm conservation facilities</q></i>. <p>This is measured here as the number of accessions of plant and animal breeds which are stored in secure medium or long-term facilities.</p>
-conservation facilities.</p>
             <p><strong>Goal:</strong> <q><i>Maintain the genetic diversity of seeds, cultivated plants and farmed and domesticated animals and their related wild species, including through soundly managed and diversified seed and plant banks at the national, regional and international levels</q></i>.
-<br>This target is set for the year 2020, unlike most SDGs which have a target date of 2030.</p>
+<p>This target is set for the year 2020, unlike most SDGs which have a target date of 2030.</p>
         </div>
         <div class="col-md">
             <iframe src="https://ourworldindata.org/grapher/number-of-accessions-of-plant-genetic-resources-secured-in-conservation-facilities" style="width: 100%; height: 600px; border: 0px none;"></iframe>